Cape Coast: Healthcare

-Cape Coast have two principal hospitals: the Cape Coast Teaching Hospital and the Cape Coast Metro Hospital.
-The Cape Coast Teaching Hospital, popularly known as "Interberton" by the locals, was the first of a series of Regional Hospitals established by the Ministry of Health.
-Full operations began on 12 August 1998 and the hospital was awarded the Best Regional Hospital in 2003.
-The facility remained the largest hospital in the region.
+Cape Coast has two principal hospitals: the Cape Coast Teaching Hospital and the Cape Coast Metro Hospital.
+The Cape Coast Teaching Hospital, popularly known as "Interberton" by the locals, was the first of a series of regional hospitals established by the Ministry of Health.
+Full operations began on 12 August 1998, and the hospital was awarded the Best Regional Hospital in 2003.
+The facility remains the largest hospital in the region.